-Senior Medicare Patrol (SMP) helps Medicare and Medicaid beneficiaries avoid, detect, and prevent health care fraud.
-The ADRC can teach Medicare beneficiaries how to protect their personal identity, identify and report errors on their health care bills, and identify deceptive health care practices.
+Senior Medicare Patrol (SMP) helps Medicare and Medicaid beneficiaries avoid, detect and prevent health care fraud.
+The ADRC can educate Medicare beneficiaries on how to protect their personal identity; identify and report errors on their health care bills; and, identify deceptive health care practices.